Arjun4522/J-Sentinel/README.md

 ## 🎯 Overview

 J-Sentinel is a powerful multi-language static analysis platform designed to enhance application security through advanced rule-based pattern matching and vulnerability detection.
-The tool combines custom rule engines with optional Semgrep integration to provide comprehensive security insights for Java, C/C++, Java, and other programming languages.
+The tool combines custom rule engines with optional Semgrep integration to provide comprehensive security insights for Java, C/C++, Python, and other programming languages.

 ## 🏗️ Architecture